nophead/NopSCADlib/readme.md

 The vertices specify where the the path would be without any rounding.
 Each vertex, apart from the first and the last, has an associated radius and the path shortcuts the vertex with an arc specified by the radius.

+`spiral_paths()` makes a list of new paths that spiral around a given path.
+It can be used to make twisted wires that follow a rounded_path, for example.

 [utils/sweep.scad](utils/sweep.scad) Implementation.

 [tests/sweep.scad](tests/sweep.scad) Code for this example.